syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ### Stacked doughnut

-Doughnut segments can be separate as an individual circle using the [`IsStackedDoughnut`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~IsStackedDoughnut.html) property.
+Doughnut segments can be separated as individual circles using the [`IsStackedDoughnut`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~IsStackedDoughnut.html) property.
 The following properties are used to customize the stacked doughnut chart:

-* [`CapStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~CapStyle.html) - The cap style specific the shape of the start and end points of the circular segment.
+* [`CapStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~CapStyle.html) - Specifies the shape of the start and end points of the circular segment.
 The supported values are `BothFlat`, `BothCurve`, `StartCurve`, and `EndCurve`.
-The default value of the [`CapStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~CapStyle.html) property is `BothFlat`.
+The default value of the this property is [`BothFlat`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.DoughnutCapStyle.html).
-* [`Spacing`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~Spacing.html) - Changes the spacing between the two individual segment.
+* [`Spacing`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~Spacing.html) - Changes the spacing between two individual segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.
-* [`MaximumValue`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~MaximumValue.html) - The maximum value represents the entire span of the individual circle.
-The default value of the [`MaximumValue`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~MaximumValue.html) property is `double.NaN`.
+* [`MaximumValue`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~MaximumValue.html) - Represents the entire span of an individual circle.
+The default value of the this property is `double.NaN`.
-* [`TrackColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~TrackColor.html) - Used to change the color of the track area.
+* [`TrackColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~TrackColor.html) - Changes the color of the track area.
-* [`TrackBorderColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~TrackBorderColor.html) - Used to change the color of the track border.
+* [`TrackBorderColor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~TrackBorderColor.html) - Changes the color of the track border.
-* [`TrackBorderWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~TrackBorderWidth.html) - Used to change the width of the track border.
+* [`TrackBorderWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDoughnutSeries~TrackBorderWidth.html) - Changes the width of the track border.

 {% highlight c# %}
 [C#]